xpmatteo/tddforandroid/manuscript/400-fairy-fingers.md

 {id="first-demo-after-tdd",width=50%,float=left}
 ![The first demo of the app developed with TDD](images/fairy-fingers/first-demo-after-tdd.png)

 What have we accomplished?
 We have rewritten the spike using TDD.
 It does not do much more than what the spike did, although, as it can be seen in the [screenshot](#first-demo-after-tdd), it keeps track of different, separate trails.
+Anyway, important thing is that this app was developed with TDD, it is simple and well-tested, and we are in a very good position to evolve it!

 What is missing?
 Looking back at our list of ATs, we see that we are passing two of them: